-Lovebirds are stubborn, especially at times when they are moody or bored.
+Lovebirds are stubborn, especially when they are moody or bored.
 They may not take a bath even after many efforts by the owners.
 Here are some ways to encourage bathing in lovebirds:

-Act as if you are enjoying bathing by splashing your fingers in the bowl and make "excited" sounds.
+Act as if you are enjoying bathing by splashing your fingers in the bowl and making "excited" sounds.

 2. Use Different Utensils

 Try using different utensils when your pets want to bathe.
 Lovebirds get bored of routine and love new things.
 I once used a new soup bowl.
 Mumu jumped right on its edge and demanded to be bathed that very instant!

 At times, lovebirds are scared of deep water.
 In this case, use shallow vessels and your pet will enjoy splashing around without fear.

 Lovebirds may want to bathe but may be scared to jump in at the same time.
 When this happens, include spinach leaves or cilantro leaves in the water bowl.
 This way, your pets won't get intimidated by the water and will probably plunge in.

 4. Use a Basin

 If your lovebird doesn't bathe in a bowl, try using a basin.
 Make sure the stream of water is thin and warm.
 Your pet is likely to sit under the sprinkling water and bathe in the basin.

 If the above methods don't work, try spray bathing your lovebirds.
 Take a spray bottle and fill it with warm water.
 Spray it slowly on your pet's body.
 Your pet may run around in the cage for a minute, but he/she will settle down and enjoy the spray bath.